 Gross profit consists of net sales less the cost of services provided or the cost of goods sold.
-Our cost of sales includes the direct costs of conducting seminars, including presenter costs, materials used in the production of training products and related accessories, assembly and manufacturing labor costs, freight, and certain other overhead costs.
-Gross profit may be affected by, among other things, the mix of training and consulting courses sold to clients, prices of materials, labor rates, changes in product discount levels, and freight costs.
+Our cost of sales includes the direct costs of delivering content onsite at client locations, including presenter costs, materials used in the production of training products and related assessments, assembly and manufacturing labor costs, freight, and certain other overhead costs.
+Gross profit may be affected by, among other things, the mix of practice solutions sold to clients, prices of materials, labor rates, changes in product discount levels, and freight costs.

-Our consolidated gross profit for the fiscal year ended August 31, 2012 increased to \$112.7 million compared with \$103.5 million in the prior fiscal year.
-The increase was primarily due to significantly improved sales in fiscal 2012 over fiscal 2011.
-Our consolidated gross margin increased to 66.1 percent of sales in fiscal 2012 compared with 64.3 percent in the prior year.
-The improvement in gross margin was primarily due to increased international licensee royalty revenues, increased facilitator sales, and increased intellectual property license sales, all of which have higher gross margins than the majority of our other programs and services.
+Our consolidated gross profit for the fiscal year ended August 31, 2013 increased to \$129.0 million compared with \$112.7 million in the prior fiscal year.
+The increase was primarily due to improved sales for the fiscal year ended August 31, 2013 compared with fiscal 2012, and to improved margin on our sales.
+Our consolidated gross margin increased to 67.6 percent of sales in fiscal 2013 compared with 66.1 percent in the prior year.
+The improvement in gross margin was primarily due to increased intellectual property license sales, increased facilitator sales, and increased international licensee royalties, all of which have higher gross margins than the majority of our other programs and services.